runsascoded/s3idx/README.md

 - wildcard origin (❗️)
 - include credentials (‼️)

-Such a CORS configuration on private or sensitive data seems to represent a serious security rsk on its own, independent of s3idx, so I'm not too concerned about it.

-The more concerning possibility is that I've misunderstood some detail of how CORS works, or that I've missed some attack vector, which is very possible.
-Again, USE ON PRIVATE DATA AT YOUR OWN RISK!
-And feel free ot [file an issue](https://github.com/runsascoded/s3idx/issues/new) to discuss any of this further.
+Such a CORS configuration on private or sensitive data seems to represent a serious security rsk on its own, independent of s3idx, it's possible I've missed some CORS-based attack vector.
+Again, **DEPLOY AND USE ON PRIVATE BUCKETS AT YOUR OWN RISK!** and feel free ot [file an issue](https://github.com/runsascoded/s3idx/issues/new) to discuss any of this further.

 ### "Bucket-path" endpoints
 Another security consideration relates to S3 "bucket-path" REST API endpoints of the form `s3.amazonaws.com/<bucket>` (as opposed to the "bucket-subdomain" endpoints s3idx typically uses; example: [`s3.amazonaws.com/s3idx/index.html`](https://s3.amazonaws.com/s3idx/index.html)).